 The foam and micro coil spring design provides a high level of responsiveness and a degree of bounce to the mattress.
 This makes late night adult entertainment quite favorable 😉

-Brentwood Home really sets themselves apart from the majority of “Bed-in-A-Box” mattresses by using such premium materials in their mattress such as the New Zealand Wool, Tencel, hand tufting, custom handles, and the multiple foam and coil layers in its construction.
+Brentwood Home really sets themselves apart from the majority of “Bed-in-A-Box” mattresses by using such premium materials in their mattress such as the organic wool, Tencel, hand tufting, custom handles, and the multiple foam and coil layers in its construction.

 Sinkage & Motion Transfer